kkocdko/kblog/source/posts/20251006-2251 Android bug prevents exfat readonly USB drive.md

 description: Bug inside fsck handling logic
 ```

-> I will report this bug later, and update this article.
+> I will report this bug later and update this article.

-The bug is: Some USB drive has a hardware readonly switch.
-Format it as exfat filesystem on PC, unplug, switch to readonly, plug into Android phone (known as OTG), then Android show a notification says: external storage is broken.
+The bug: some USB drive has a hardware readonly switch.
+Format it as exfat filesystem on PC, unplug, switch to readonly, plug into Android phone (known as OTG), then Android shows a notification: external storage is broken.
 Use fat32 with readonly switch enabled is normal.

-It's because Android will run fsck for any plugged external storage, and only do mount when fsck passed.
-The logic for fat32 considered the readonly situation but exfat does not.
+It's because Android will run fsck for any plugged external storage, and only mount when fsck passes.
+The logic for fat32 considered the readonly situation, but exfat does not.
 See AOSP:

 - https://android.googlesource.com/platform/system/vold/+/5caf840c13bf9939fbfa3ae12e8d8523d349ca78/fs/Exfat.cpp#37

 - https://android.googlesource.com/platform/system/vold/+/5caf840c13bf9939fbfa3ae12e8d8523d349ca78/Utils.cpp#1103

 An interesting thing: I tested Lineage (Android 15) and Xiaomi HyperOS, both exhibiting this issue.
-However, some chinese phone like OPPO (run ColorOS) worked fine — perhaps they have discovered this issue, or even removed fsck entirely?
+However, some Chinese phones like OPPO (run ColorOS) worked fine — perhaps they have discovered this issue, or even removed fsck entirely?

-If you have root permission in your phone, you can replace exfat fsck with an dummy executable to workaround this bug.
+If you have root permission in your phone, you can replace exfat fsck with a dummy executable to workaround this bug.

 > And, don't ask me why I need the hardware readonly switch.
-It just exist.
+It just exists.

 ## More info